Fraud Detection in Insurance Claim Process by Using Artificial IntelligenceAshis Kumar Rout

-Disability and healthcare fraud: Includes billing for services that were not provided, falsifying documents in order to bill for a more expensive service than what was actually provided, falsifying documents in order to obtain and bill for unnecessary services, double billing, falsifying disability claims, submitting forged documents in order to continue a disability claim, and so on.
+Disability and healthcare fraud: Includes billing for services that were not provided, falsifying documents to bill for a more expensive service than what was actually provided, falsifying documents to obtain and bill for unnecessary services, double billing, falsifying disability claims, submitting forged documents to continue a disability claim, and so on.

-Benefits of Insurance Fraud Detection by using AI1.
-Proactive fraud detection:
+Benefits of Insurance Fraud Detection by using AI

 Predictive analytics brings more opportunities to conduct proactive fraud detection initiatives.
 Today’s organized, digital frauds require advanced, data mining, analytics, and customized fraudster behavioral pattern-based algorithms to be programmed for proactive, timely scam detection.

 The technology identifies the root causes of fraudulent activities and uses the data to foresee fraud and combat it proactively.

 AI technology not only automates the fraud detection process but also identifies fraud patterns, allowing early flagging and prompt response to any potential incidents.

 As the number of clients increases, claims adjusters are put under more pressure and should either sacrifice accuracy or speed in the claims process.
 On the contrary, the more data machine learning algorithms receive, the faster they provide accurate results.

 Next, predictive analytics delivers way more accurate results than a human agent can do.
 As a result of processing big data, digital tools have more information to make decisions with never before seen accuracy.